daichi-yoshikawa/ahl_wbc/README.md

 for whole body control/operational space control/task space control.
 It mainly includes kinematics, dynamics and control.

-What is whole body control/operational space control/task space control ?
+What is whole body control ?
 =========================================================================
 If you use this package,
 * you don't need inverse kinematics